rusefi/kicad-libraries/readme.md

 .kicad_mod PCB footprint in KiCad 4+ format (looks like usually one footprint in one file)

 .mod - PCB footprint prior to KiCad 4 (could be multiple footprints in one file)

+.net is technically not a true source file since it's produced from .sch schematics but InteractiveHtmlBOM likes to use these files as input.
+Open question how does InteractiveHtmlBOM use these .net files exactly?